This Pisco Sour recipe is a Chilean recipe for a classic sour cocktail.

 To set the base out I drew the one-metre diameter on a 6mm sheet of cement sheet with the entrance of the brick pizza oven door too.
 Under the sheet went a 25mm layer of high-temperature ceramic insulation.
-To cut and shape the bricks I used 14-inch friction saw, with a masonry disk.
+To cut and shape the bricks I used a 14-inch friction saw, with a masonry disk.
 Old bricks are easy to cut and if soaked in a bucket of water have a reduced amount of dust.
+You can use the brick dust in your mortar mix.

 In building a pizza brick oven, mortar should be used in only up to 6mm thick applications.
 Mortar should be used to assist in forming the brick walls and shouldn’t be used in plugging large holes as it will burn out.

 This is the brick mortar ratio I used: 10 : 6 : 2 : 3 – Sand, Fire Clay, Portland grey cement, and lime.